Rurusetto/rurusetto/README.md

 **TL;DR** you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

 The images in this website and the content that is upload by the users and community are covered by DMCA.
-If you are the work's original owner and want to request to remove your work, please email the team at [contact@rulesets.info](mailto:contact@rulesets.info) or contact HelloYeew (project leader) at [me@helloyeew.dev](mailto:me@helloyeew.dev).
+If you are the work's original owner and want to request to remove your work, please email the team by contact HelloYeew (project leader) at [me@helloyeew.dev](mailto:me@helloyeew.dev).

 Each ruleset has its own license.